astral-sh/uv/STYLE.md

 ### Logging

 1. `warn`, `info`, `debug`, and `trace` logs are all shown with the `--verbose` flag.
+    - Note that the displayed level is controlled with `RUST_LOG`.
+1. All logging should be to stderr.

+### Output

+1. Text can be written to stdout if it is "data" that could be piped to another program.

+### Warnings

 1. `warn_user` and `warn_user_once` are shown without the `--verbose `flag.
+    - These methods should be preferred over tracing warnings when the warning is actionable.
+    - Deprecation warnings should use these methods.
+1. Deprecation warnings must be actionable.

+### Hints

+1. Errors may be followed by hints suggesting a solution.
+1. Hints should be separated from errors by a blank newline.
-1. All logging should be to stderr.
+1. Hints should be stylized as `hint: <content>`.
-1. Text can be written to stdout if they are "data" that could be piped to another program.